Archive for the 'auditions' Category

 My name is Gino Insultinga, and I am the writer/director of the project “Stewey Stoney.”

-I’m sorry, but why would I care?
-He is the director of moving photography.
-And not only would I not be speaking in the film, I ah, won’t be moving either.
+And telling me about the DP?
+Why would I care?
+He is the director of MOVING PHOTOGRAPHY.
+And not only would I not be SPEAKING in the film, I ah, won’t be MOVING either.
 This is beyond the old axiom that there are no small roles, only small actors.
-That is a bunch of crap.
 That is something some director made up to get an actor to accept some demoralizing one liner.
-Or a role as a fucking photograph.
-Give me a break.
+Or a role as a photograph.

 John-Paul Dunderhead is at it Again.